Can psychodynamic psychotherapy improve your mental well-being?

 According to studies, over 400 modalities and approaches to therapy exist.
 Deciding on a type of counseling can be challenging with so many options available, and some people may feel unsure about how to start the search for a therapist.
 One popular type of therapy is psychodynamic psychotherapy, a talk therapy inspired by historic psychologists.
 Learning more about how psychodynamic therapy might benefit you can help you make an informed decision about your care.

 According to the American Psychological Association (APA), psychodynamic therapy focuses on self-expression, self-examination, and cognitive function.
-The goal of sessions is often to help the client lead a more fulfilling life or meet their personal desires.
+The American Psychological Association notes that the goal of sessions is often to help the client lead a more fulfilling life or meet their personal desires.

 Many individuals undergoing psychodynamic psychotherapy may experience ongoing discussions with their therapist about their thoughts, ideas, emotions, and beliefs.
 It can be used to treat mental illness or address daily stressors like school, work, or family relationships.
 Within sessions, clients will use self-reflection to answer their questions, with the counselor's guidance and their insight into current psychological research.